CapgeminiCIS/hackerkiste-hackathon/01_SetupGitHub.md

 ## General

-Please Setup your GitHub Account before the Hackathon and feel free to Contact us if you need any Help during the Process.
+In this tutorial you will create or authenticate with your GitHub Account and Fork the Code Repository in your Account.
+As you will be working in a Team everyone needs to create his own GitHub Account, but only one needs to Fork the Repository and share it to the others.

 ## Setup your GitHub Account